-Income from commission is received for selling and administering insurance policies and is recognised in the profit and loss account at the later of transaction receipt or effective date.
+Income from commission is received for selling and administering insurance policies and is recognised in the statement of comprehensive income at the later of the transaction effective date or the date the transaction was received into the business.
 Provisions are maintained to meet potential subsequent bad debts and commission clawbacks for policies that could cancel in the future.
 Trade debtors are shown net of any provision for bad debts.
 Additional provisions are maintained to meet the costs of post placement services for claims handling and premium administration.
 These are included in 'technical reserves' and are analysed between amounts to be recognised within one year and amounts to be recognised after more than one year.